Are home appliances covered under home insurance?

 Fire

 Homeowners insurance generally helps cover losses caused by fires.
 Dwelling coverage may help pay to repair or replace a built-in appliance, like a furnace or central air conditioning unit.
-Personal property coverage typically helps pay to repair or replace the items inside your house, such as appliances that are not built in, but simply plug into electrical outlets, if they are damaged or destroyed in a fire.
+Personal property coverage typically helps pay to repair or replace the items inside your house, such as some appliances that are not built in, but simply plug into electrical outlets, if they are damaged or destroyed in a fire.

 Lightning strikes